alvfig/shell_totp/README.md

 # shell_totp
 Shell script to show time-based one-time passwords - TOTP.
 It's like Google Authenticator on a TTY.
 You execute `tokens` command and view your 2FA codes with a countdown timer.

-If `xclip` or `xsel` are installed, you can copy the token to clipboard pressing the correspondig key.
+If `xclip` or `xsel` are installed, you can copy a token to clipboard pressing the correspondig key.
 Paste with the middle button of the mouse.

 Digit `0` (zero) to exit.
 ```